- Rebooting Basics

 If not masturbation, then heavy porn use can certainly lead to a decline in dopamine and dopamine receptors in some brains.
 All addictions, including behavioral addictions such as pathological gambling and Internet gaming, cause a measurable decline in dopamine signaling.
 If you have a porn addiction, you have what we call a numbed pleasure response or desensitization, which means low dopamine signalling.
 (See: Porn Then and Now: Welcome to Brain Training and Intoxicating Behaviors: 300 Vaginas = A Lot of Dopamine to understand the mechanisms.)

-Ponder this: All addictions cause a decline in dopamine (D2) receptors, which is a major aspect of desensitization.
+Ponder this: Studies show that both behavioral and substance addictions cause a decline in dopamine (D2) receptors, which is a major aspect of desensitization.
 First question: What's one primary biological difference between dominant and submissive primates?
 Answer: Dominant primates have higher levels of dopamine D2 receptors.
 They were not born with higher levels of D2 receptors - rather, "becoming" dominant caused the increase in D2 receptors.
 Second question: Could the benefits (confidence, sociability, motivation, less anxiety) men feel as they recover from porn addiction be related to an increase in D2 receptors an dopamine?
 (It's certainly not blood testosterone levels)

 Without a doubt, some users may have chronically low dopamine or dopamine receptors to start with, but so many users notice improvements in outlook when they cut back on porn/masturbation, that we can't rule out the possibility that the habit itself further depresses dopamine levels.